Notes on the Geography of India Themes: Brick, Plaster, Stone, Wood

 Expiration dates?
 Don't ask.
 But the cabinetry and glassware are splendid.

-A bit of bedroom opulence in private home in Machilipatnam, at the mouth of the Krishna River.
+A bit of bedroom opulence in a private home at Machilipatnam, at the mouth of the Krishna River.
 The owner was convinced that the furnishings were extremely valuable, but he had no way to get them to any market where a buyer might agree.